Games and Gaming

 Players are encouraged to learn about the importance of Traditional Ecological Knowledge and individual and community actions that can create bigger change by working together, whilst experiencing the viewpoint of a Minoritised Ethnic person on climate actions that help improve biodiversity and reducing our impact on the environment.

-The game will be publicly available online after its launch on 19 May 2023, and free to play on any web browser, designed to be accessible to all, including non-gamers.
+The game has been publicly available online since its launch on 19 May 2023, and free to play on any web browser, designed to be accessible to all, including non-gamers.

 Find out more about the project on our latest video or follow #InnovatorsAssemble on Twitter and LinkedIn.
 Check out what our partners have said so far about the project on: EMEN LinkedIn, TwitterEducation Evolved LinkedIn, Twitter, Floating Designer Twitter.